openfaas/workshop/lab7.md

 ```

 Each time you create an issue the count will increase due to GitHub's API invoking the function.
-> _Github will invoke the function via a ping request once while setting up the webhook.
-That's why there are at least 2 invocations at this point_

 You can see the payload sent via GitHub by typing in `docker service logs -f issue-bot`.